sderosiaux/golb/pages/2015-02-03-youre-tired-of-notepad-use-atom/20150203-youre-tired-of-notepad-use-atom.md

 - notifications inside Atom
 - snippets management

-As you can see, there are some basic packages in there.
-If you disabled them, you have a true naked text editor à la Notepad. (see below)
+As we can see, there are some basic packages in there.
+If we disabled them, we have a true naked text editor à la Notepad. (see below)

 Hopefully, this is not the goal.
 I have 80 installed packages currently.